RichardGoodrich/documents/README.md

 # documents
 A place for various documents.
 Starting with GitHub.
+See the ReadME inside that directory for the detailed docs.
+There will be other directories for other subjects.